zendframework/zend-expressive/docs/book/v3/features/router/uri-generation.md

 One aspect of the `Zend\Expressive\Router\RouterInterface` is that it provides a `generateUri()` method.
 This method accepts a route name, and optionally an associative array of substitutions to use in the generated URI (e.g., if the URI has any named placeholders).
-Starting in zend-expressive-router 2.0, shipped with Expressive 2.0, you may also pass router-specific options to use during URI generation as a third argument.
+You may also pass router-specific options to use during URI generation as a third argument.

 ## Naming routes